ajare/market-sim/doc/Architecture.md

 synthetic 3000x3000 plane using a *different* independent `Rng` stream (`seed + 1`), rejecting candidates within 200 units of an already-placed point (up to 1000 attempts) so no two locations collapse to the same spot.
-`distanceBetween` is Euclidean distance over these coordinates;
-`travelDaysBetween` converts that to whole days at a given speed (`ceil(distance / speed)`, minimum 1 day even for the same location).
+`distanceBetween` measures distance over these coordinates under the active distance mode (§4.2) -- Euclidean by default (the procedural world is always flat), great-circle in a globe-mode authored world; `travelDaysBetween` converts that to whole days at a given speed (`ceil(distance / speed)`, minimum 1 day even for the same location).

 ### 3.6 `PoliticalEntity`: proximity-grouped Locations sharing one cash balance